cdransf/cd-11ty/src/posts/2017/fcc-and-isps-begin-campaign-to-gut-net-neutrality-while-pretending-to-protect-it.md

 ---
 date: '2017-05-03'
+title: 'FCC and ISPs begin campaign to gut net neutrality while pretending to protect it'
+description: "All this amounts to is ISPs attempting to irreperably harm the internet in an effort to prop up businesses that would otherwise not be competetive.
+Strong net neutrality protections are absolutely vital to the ongoing health of the internet and companies that depend on it."
 draft: false
-title: FCC and ISPs begin campaign to gut net neutrality while pretending to protect it
 tags: ['politics', 'net neutrality']
 ---